-- 29. (1) A procuring entity shall ensure that suppliers and contractors- - (a) have the legal capacity to enter into the procurement contract; - (b) are not insolvent, in receivership, bankrupt or being wound up, their affairs are not being administered by a court or a judicial officer, their business activities have not been suspended and they are not the subject of legal proceedings for any of the foregoing; - (c) have not, and their directors or officers have not, been convicted of any criminal offence; - (d) have fulfilled their obligations to pay all required taxes and contributions in Trinidad and Tobago; - (e) have the necessary professional and technical qualifications and competence, financial resources, equipment and other physical facilities, managerial capability, reliability, experience and personnel to perform the procurement contract; and - (f) meet relevant industry standards. - (2) Subject to the right of suppliers or contractors to protect their intellectual property or trade secrets, a procuring entity shall require suppliers or contractors to provide appropriate documentary evidence or other information to satisfy itself that the suppliers or contractors are qualified in accordance with subsection (1). - (3) Any requirement established pursuant to this section shall be set out in the pre-qualification or pre-selection documents, if any, and in the solicitation documents and shall apply equally to all suppliers or contractors.
+- (c) have not, and their directors or officers have not, been convicted of any criminal offence related to their professional conduct or the false making of statements misrepresentations as to their qualifications to enter into a procurement contract within a of five years preceding period commencement of the procurement proceedings, or have not been otherwise disqualified: - (d) have fulfilled their obligations to pay all required taxes and contributions in Trinidad and Tobago; - (e) have the necessary professional and technical qualifications and competence, financial resources, equipment and other physical facilities, managerial capability, reliability, experience and personnel to perform the procurement contract; and - (f) meet relevant industry standards. - (2) Subject to the right of suppliers or contractors to protect their intellectual property or trade secrets, a procuring entity shall require suppliers or contractors to provide appropriate documentary evidence or other information to satisfy itself that the suppliers or contractors are qualified in accordance with subsection (1). - (3) Any requirement established pursuant to this section shall be set out in the pre-qualification or pre-selection documents, if any, and in the solicitation documents and shall apply equally to all suppliers or contractors. - (4) A procuring entity shall evaluate the qualifications of suppliers or contractors in accordance with the qualification criteria specified in subsection (1) and procedures set out in the pre-qualification or pre-selection documents, if any, and in the solicitation documents.

-- (4) A procuring entity shall evaluate the qualifications of suppliers or contractors in accordance with the qualification criteria specified in subsection (1) and procedures set out in the pre-qualification or pre-selection documents, if any, and in the solicitation documents. - (5) Notwithstanding subsection (4), a procuring entity may require the supplier or contractor presenting the successful submission to certify on oath that the documentary evidence provided to demonstrate his qualifications for the particular procurement is true and correct. - (6) A procuring entity shall disqualify a supplier or contractor if the information submitted concerning the qualifications of the supplier or contractor was materially inaccurate or materially incomplete so as to constitute a misrepresentation. - (7) A procuring entity may disqualify a supplier or contractor if the information submitted concerning the qualifications of the supplier or contractor was inaccurate or incomplete in any respect and the supplier or contractor fails to promptly remedy the inaccuracy or incompleteness upon the request of the procuring entity. - (8) A procuring entity may require a supplier or contractor that was pre-qualified in accordance with this Act to demonstrate his qualifications again in accordance with the same criteria used to pre-qualify such supplier or contractor. - (9) A procuring entity shall disqualify any supplier or contractor who, without reasonable cause, fails to demonstrate his qualifications when requested to do so. - (10) A procuring entity shall promptly notify each supplier or contractor who is requested to demonstrate his qualifications again as to whether or not he has done so to the satisfaction of the procuring entity.
+- (5) Notwithstanding subsection (4), a procuring entity may require the legalisation of documentary evidence provided by the supplier or contractor presenting the successful submission so as to demonstrate his qualifications for the particular procurement. - (6) A procuring entity shall disqualify a supplier or contractor if it finds at any time the information submitted concerning the qualifications of the supplier or contractor was false or constituted a misrepresentation. - (7) A procuring entity shall disqualify a supplier or contractor if it finds at any time that the information submitted concerning the qualifications of the supplier or contractor was materially inaccurate or materially incomplete. - (8) A procuring entity may disqualify a supplier or contractor if it finds that at any time that the information submitted concerning the qualifications of the supplier or contractor was inaccurate or incomplete in a non-material respect and the supplier or contractor fails to promptly remedy the inaccuracy or incompleteness upon the request of the procuring entity. - (9) A procuring entity may require a supplier or contractor that was pre-qualified in accordance with this Act to demonstrate his qualifications again in accordance with the same criteria used to pre-qualify such supplier or contractor. - (10) A procuring entity shall disqualify any supplier or contractor who, without reasonable cause, fails to demonstrate his qualifications when requested to do so. - (11) A procuring entity shall promptly notify each supplier or contractor who is requested to demonstrate his qualifications again as to whether or not he has done so to the satisfaction of the procuring entity.